shayan041ir/shayan-OCR/README.md

 # shayan-OCR
-This project converts images with Farsi and English texts into text
+This project converts images with Farsi and English texts into text file